chasekap/vibecheck/README.md

 or visit https://classic.yarnpkg.com/en/docs/install/#windows-stable

-For search.py first run
-`pip install -r requirements.txt`

-For search.py first run `pip install -r requirements.txt`

-additionally, to get the required NLTK modules run `python -m nltk.downloader stopwords punkt averaged_perceptron_tagger`
+There are two parts to this repository: a React web app in `/vibecheck-client` and a Flask web server in `/vibecheck-server`.

+### React App
-To be able to run the React project, you need to have `npm` installed (included with Node.js)
+To be able to run the React web app, you need to have `npm` installed (included with Node.js).

-cd into vibecheck/vibecheck
+First, `cd` into `vibecheck/vibecheck-client`.

-Run `npm install`
+Run `npm install`.

+Then, run `yarn start` to start the react localhost.

+_If you need to add a new dependency, run `npm install [module] --save`_

+### Web Server
+Now, in a new terminal window:

-To set up the flask server and virtual environment, `cd src/api`  and then ` python3 -m venv venv `
+First, `cd` into `vibecheck/vibecheck-server`; then set up the Python virtual environment with `python3 -m venv venv`.

+Then, launch the virtual environment:
 For Mac:
   ` source venv/bin/activate `
 For Windows:
   `source venv/Scripts/activate` (Git Bash) or `.\venv\Scripts\activate` (cmd)

 While the venv is active, run `pip install -r requirements.txt` and to get the required NLTK modules run `python -m nltk.downloader stopwords punkt averaged_perceptron_tagger`

+Run `pip install python-dotenv` to include the .flaskenv/.env files.

 You should also set the environmental variable FLASK_APP = station.py 'export FLASK_APP=station.py' (in Bash)

-Run `yarn start` to start react localhost

-Then...
 Run `yarn start-api` to start flask localhost on Windows
 Run `yarn start-api-m` to start flask localhost on Mac

-If you need to add a new dependency, run `npm install [module] --save`

 ## More information from Create React App README:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).